farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 If a character suffers a consequence that you, as a player, don't like, you can try to resist it.

 You do so by calling for a `determination roll` to see how well you resist the consequence.
-You make that roll by burning momentum.

 You make that roll by burning momentum.
 Build a pool of d6s by adding `+1d6` per charge of momentum.